Agenda

 Heather Watkins, CRO/Co-founder, Bold Reuse

-Amelia Eichel, CEO & Co-Founder, Wonderfil
+Amelia Eichel, CEP & Co-Founder, Wonderfil

-Bold Reuse to be Used at Reception
+Bold Reuse to be used for all the drinks!

 Session IV: Molded Fiber, Alternative Materials & Paper Innovations